Modified EOR Methods for Better Displacement

 This course is intended especially for young reservoir engineers, production engineers, geoscientists, and management personnel.

-0.8 CEUs (Continuing Education Units) awarded for this 1-day course.
+0.8 CEUs (Continuing Education Units) are awarded for this 1-day course.

-To receive a full refund, all cancellations must be received in writing no later than 14 days prior to the course start date.
-Cancellations made after the 14-day window will not be refunded.
-Send cancellation requests by email to firstname.lastname@example.org; by fax to +1.866.460.3032 (US) or +1.972.852.9292 (outside US); or mail to SPE Registration, PO Box 833836, Richardson, TX 75083.
+All cancellations must be received no later than 14 days prior to the course start date.
+Cancellations made after the 14 day window will not be refunded.
+Refunds will not be given due to no show situations.

 Birol M.R.
 Demiral is the Schlumberger chair in petroleum engineering at Universiti Teknologi Petronas.
 Currently he is the research leader of EOR Mission Oriented Research and head of the Centre for EOR at UTP.
 Previously he had been the chairman of the Petroleum and Natural Gas Engineering Department of Middle East Technical University in Ankara, Turkey where he earned all of his degrees in petroleum engineering mainly on heavy oil recovery and worked for the last 15 years.
-While working at METU he joined Stanford University Petroleum Research Institute Heavy Oil Group (SUPRI-A) as a post doctoral research affiliate for a period of four years between 1988 and 1992.
+While working at METU he joined Stanford University Petroleum Research Institute Heavy Oil Group (SUPRI-A) as a post-doctoral research affiliate for a period of four years between 1988 and 1992.
 He has more than 70 technical papers published and presented.
 He has been SPE Engineering and Professionalism Committee member since 2008 and a 25-year club member of SPE.